cesarsotovalero/cesarsotovalero.github.io/_posts/2021-09-20-design-for-microservices.md

 For example, when microservice components are handled by Kubernetes, in case that one service fails then the system can automatically recover from the fault without losing any critical resources.

-# The component is the opportunity
+# The Component Is the Opportunity

 Simplistically, one can consider each component in the Service layer of microservices as a standalone ~~small~~ application that talks to other applications through some tech communication channel.
 Each service has a state, manages data (either in memory or persisted on its own database), and makes computations to finally deliver some results to the client.